LordRusk/st/README.md

 ## Pretty stuff

 + Default [dracula](https://dracula) colors.
-+ AlphaFocusHighlight, two difference alpha values, one for when the terminal is focused, one when the terminal is not.
++ AlphaFocusHighlight, two different alpha values, one for when the terminal is focused, one when the terminal is not.
 + Default font is system "mono" at 14pt, meaning the font will match your system font.

 ## Other st patches